algolia/kubernetes-hands-on/11-probes/README.md

 ### Exec probe

-The `exec` probe let you configure a command that k8s will run in your container.
+The `exec` probe let you configure a command that Kubernetes will run in your container.
 If the command exits with a non zero status the probe will be considered unhealthy:

 ```yaml
 livenessProbe: